2007 Mymensingh mass suicide

 On 11 July 2007, nine members of a family committed mass suicide in the railtrack in Kashor, Mymensingh, Bangladesh.
 Seven were killed instantly after stepping in front of a moving train near the Kashor rail tracks, while two others died later from their injuries.
-Later investigations found diaries and symbolic writings in their home, revealing a shared belief in a self-invented cult, named Ādôm Dhôrmô (lit.
-'Cult of Adam') centred on their deceased patriarch, who claimed to be the original Adam.
+Later investigations found diaries and symbolic writings in their home, revealing a shared belief in a self-invented cult, named Ādôm Dhôrmô (আদম ধর্ম) centred on their deceased patriarch, who claimed to be the original Adam.
 The police and psychologists suggested the deaths were motivated by shared psychosis.

 Background

-Adam family

 Anwar Darbesh, originally a non-commissioned officer in the Pakistan Army, retired from service before the independence of Bangladesh in 1971.
 He was fluent in Arabic, Urdu, and Persian, and was known for his deep commitment to Islamic practices until the mid-1990s.
 Locally, he was reputed to possess clairvoyant powers, earning the honorific Darbesh (lit.
 'Saint').
 People from different districts would seek his blessings or spiritual remedies for illness.

-After retirement, Anwar developed a popular herbal hair oil called Heem Kushum, which he advertised in local cinema halls.
+After retirement, Darbesh developed a popular herbal hair oil called Heem Kushum (হিম কুসুম), which he advertised in local cinema halls.
 It became his family's sole source of income.
 However, in 1985, authorities banned its sale due to lack of a patent.
 The family believed the ban was instigated by envious neighbours and relatives.
 The loss of income marked the beginning of the family's financial decline.
 With a wife, five daughters, and two sons, Anwar struggled to provide for his household.

-During this period, Anwar immersed himself in comparative religious study, examining Islam, Christianity, and other faiths.
+During this period, Darbesh immersed himself in comparative religious study, examining Islam, Christianity, and other faiths.
 He attracted a small group of followers who occasionally lived in his home and contributed small donations to support the family.

-In 1993, Anwar's elder son, Golam Mohiuddin Abdul Kadir, also known as Maehi, moved to Dhaka to continue his education and support the family.
+In 1993, Darbesh's elder son, Golam Mohiuddin Abdul Kadir, also known as Maehi, moved to Dhaka to continue his education and support the family.
 Once a practicing Muslim, Maehi stopped saying daily prayers and began to express skepticism about Islamic teachings.
 According to acquaintances, he would cite the Quranic verse: "Your religion is to you, and my religion is to me."

-From 1995 onward, Anwar began making public anti-Islamic remarks and abandoned daily prayers.
+From 1995 onward, Darbesh began making public anti-Islamic remarks and abandoned daily prayers.
 His entire family followed suit.
 Relatives noted his growing hostility to religious ritual and his claim that prayer held no real benefit.
-That same year, the family began identifying with what Anwar called the "Adam Cult".
+That same year, the family began identifying with what Darbesh called the "Adam Cult".